 This surface is a bit more responsive than the blue snare surface.
 Then there is the white surface on the same level which has the feel of a floor tom.
 It is probably the least responsive and the quietest surface to play on.
 Finally, you have the orange top level, which is like a ride cymbal.
 This level is very harder and is a lot more bouncy than the snare blue surface.

 Hopefully, with the Drumeo P4 practice pad, you can hone your drumming skills from scratch and make some nice sounds.
 We like how it has 4 different practice surfaces on one.

 Although it is a bit on the pricy side, you are definitely getting a premium drum pad with 4 surfaces.
-Additionally, it is used by many professionals for home practice and has a solid quality build.
-Our hats off for this pad if you can afford it.
+Additionally, it is used by many professionals for home practice and has a solid-quality build.
+Our hats off to this pad if you can afford it.